 Ingredients You’ll Need

-1:1 Gluten-free baking flour: learn more about tips for gluten-free baking and know that gluten-free flours tend to absorb liquid so don’t overlook letting the batter set a bit.
+1:1 Gluten-free baking flour: Learn more about tips for gluten-free baking and know that gluten-free flours tend to absorb liquid, so don’t overlook letting the batter set a bit.

-Avocado oil: this oil works great in muffins but so does tallow for a dose of fats.
-Make sure not to use coconut oil though or the texture will be different.
+Avocado oil: This oil works great in muffins, but so does tallow for a dose of fats.
+Make sure not to use coconut oil, though or the texture will be different.

-Pumpkin pie spice: the classic fall ingredient.
+Pumpkin pie spice: The classic fall ingredient.
 Feel free to add a smidge more if you’re a die-hard (these gluten-free pumpkin donuts are a great way to get your fix on too!).

-Chocolate chips: initially I used mini ones for the pumpkin muffins but regular or chunks are so much better because they make a bit of melted chocolate swirl on the inside.
+Chocolate chips: Initially, I used mini ones for the pumpkin muffins, but regular or chunks are so much better because they make a bit of melted chocolate swirl on the inside.

-Canned pumpkin: don’t confuse this with pumpkin pie filling which will be too sweet.
+Canned pumpkin: Don’t confuse this with pumpkin pie filling, which will be too sweet.

-How To Make Them
+How To Make Pumpkin Protein Muffins

 - In a large bowl combine all the dry ingredients and mix well.